tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 Filtering the Signal
 ^^^^^^^^^^^^^^^^^^^^

 The first step in any processing of signal data is to apply one or more filters to remove noise from the signal.
-Without doing this, performance of any machine learning system using the signals will most likely be worse because there are some unwanted artifacts present.
-Specifically, there are two common sources of noise in a biomedical signal such as EMG: **powerline interference**, caused by unwanted communication between other nearby electronic devices, and **motion**, caused by a small and relatively constant amount of energy being produced by the body at all times.
+Without doing this, the performance of any machine learning system using the signals will worsen due to unwanted artifacting.
+Specifically, there are two common sources of artifact noise in a biomedical signal such as EMG: **powerline interference**, caused by unwanted communication between other nearby electronic devices, and **motion**, caused by a small and relatively constant amount of energy being produced by the body at all times.

 We won't spend too much time on the math behind how different types of filters work, but know that they essentially use a process called *convolution* to modify the contents of the signal *frequency*.
 There are four main types of filters, described succinctly by Cheveigné and Nelken (bold inserted for clarity): "The **low-pass filter** attenuates high frequencies, the **high-pass** attenuates low frequencies, the **band-pass** attenuates out-of band frequencies, the **notch** attenuates a narrow band of frequencies." [#]_ To *attenuate* means to reduce the effect of, so these filters are targeting and removing certain frequency ranges; for more details on filtering, refer to their article.